Protester hit in face by police rubber bullet wants answers

 The department has not released the name of the officer who shot Ratlieff.
 Her attorney, Michael Davis, has also requested body-cam video and for an opportunity for the injured woman to have “a conversation about their policies.”

 “LaToya was a peaceful demonstrator.
-She was in a place she was allowed to be and she was engaged in activity that was protected by the Constitution of the U.S.,” said David.
+She was in a place she was allowed to be and she was engaged in activity that was protected by the Constitution of the U.S.,” said Davis.
 “We’re just hoping to find answers as to why her rights were violated.”